cpmoregit/SpamFilteringUsingBagOfWords/README.md

 Download tokenizer
 nltk.download("punkt")

+# Tokenize the sentence into words
+from nltk.tokenize import word_tokenize
+words = word_tokenize(sentence)

 ### Get Unique words from sentences in content
 This can be done by eliminating
 1. Stop words